shader-slang/slang/docs/64bit-type-support.md

   * D3D targets *appear* to support double intrinsics (like sin, cos, log etc), but behind the scenes they are actually being converted to float
   * When using D3D12, it is best to use DXIL if you use double because there are some serious issues around double and DXBC
 * VK will produce an error in validation if a double intrinsic is used it does support (which is most of them)
+* Vector and Matrix types have even spottier than scalar intrinsic support across targets

 Overview
 ========